jonhoo/thesis/000-proposal.md

 as initially empty.
 That new dataflow is then populated through application activity, rather than by incurring a large upfront cost.

-The essence of the design is to introduce a notion of "missing state" to the dataflow engine.
-And alongside it, a mechanism to retroactively, and efficiently, compute over past inputs to repopulate that missing state on demand.
-This design, while alluring, introduces a number of challenges in practice.
-Many of these stem from operators that may now need to communicate with their inputs to populate needed state.
-Those inputs may again need to retrieve that state from their inputs, and so on until the source of the needed data is reached.
-These queries for past state flow in the "opposite" direction of the data, something existing dataflow systems do not generally allow.
-When these queries are eventually answered, the system must reconcile those results with any data that flowed through the system while the query was pending.

-My thesis will cover the design and implementation of partially stateful dataflow in Noria in detail, including several key components that were only briefly sketched or not present at all in the OSDI paper.
+My thesis will cover the design and implementation of partially stateful dataflow in Noria in detail, including several key components that were only briefly sketched or not present at all in the earlier [OSDI paper on Noria][osdi] that I co-authored.
 I will discuss the specific problems that arise in depth, and provide solutions to those problems.

-## Completed Work: Noria
+## Overview of Noria

-Noria implemented an implementation of the partially stateful dataflow model for incremental view maintenance in databases.
-The paper focused on building a better database backend for read-heavy applications.
-A long-running dataflow program maintains any number of materialized user-defined views, specified in SQL.
-We then use joint query optimization techniques to find ways to integrate new views and queries with the running dataflow.
-Noria is also highly concurrent and distributed, and supports sharding cliques of operators to share resource costs and increase sustainable throughput.
+Noria implements the partially stateful dataflow model for incremental view maintenance in databases.
+It focuses on building a better database backend for read-heavy applications where a long-running dataflow program maintains any number of materialized user-defined views, specified in SQL.
+Noria uses joint query optimization techniques to find ways to integrate new views and queries with the running dataflow.
+The system is also highly concurrent and distributed, and supports sharding cliques of operators to share resource costs and increase sustainable throughput.

 Dataflow is a broad term, so I want to take a moment to discuss Noria's specific dataflow implementation.
 Noria takes SQL queries from the